Cp0204/CubeFX/README.md

 Connect to the AP and open http://172.16.1.1/post

+> [!TIP]
+> It is recommended to use a cell phone to connect as close as possible to the 7th-Bay, because its signal is really weak.

-Or use other software to POST data to `http://172.16.1.1/post` in the following format:
+Or use other program to **POST** data to `http://172.16.1.1/post` in the following format:

 ```json
 {